‘Call Of Duty’ Feud Over $1.50 Bet Results In Tragic Police Shooting Of Innocent Father In ‘Swatting’ Incident

 “The original call, we were told someone had an argument with their mother and dad was accidentally shot.
 And now that person was holding mother, brother and sister hostage,” Deputy Police Chief Troy Livingston explained in a statement.
 “We learned through that call that a father was deceased, and had been shot in the head.
 That was the information we were working off of.”

 Finch was at home with his family and other relatives when the police arrived.
-Finch opened the front door to find out what was happening outside when he was shot by a 7-year veteran of the Wichita police department.
+Finch opened the front door to find out what was happening outside when he was shot by a seven-year veteran of the Wichita police department.

-Andrew’s mother, Lisa Finch told the Wichita Eagle, “I heard my son scream, I got up and then I heard a shot.”
+“I heard my son scream, I got up and then I heard a shot,” Andrew’s mother, Lisa Finch told the Wichita Eagle.

-In a statement Friday afternoon captured by Kansasdotcom reporter Nichole Manna on Twitter, the police said Finch was unarmed but “lowered his arms to his waist multiple times when told to raise them.”
+In a statement Friday afternoon from Twitter, the police said Finch was unarmed but “lowered his arms to his waist multiple times when told to raise them.”
 Details on a video of the incident and the original 911 swatting call are still forthcoming.

 Police did order the rest of the family out of the house where they were handcuffed, placed in separate police cruisers, and taken to a police station to be interviewed by officers.

-Note: Update: The Wichita Police have released the 911 audio and video of the shooting.